gilmartd/Gilmartin-Portfolio/README.md

 # Gilmartin-Portfolio
 (Display Source Blob for easy reading)

+Portfolio projects:
+Web-Dev: Full Stack MERN App using JavaScript, REACT, and Mongoose DB.
+Data Structures: Hash Map implementation using Python.
+Usability Engineering: Prototype of a drink-maker app using figma.com

 Currently 8  classes from completing a BS in Computer Science.

 Classes left: